shader-slang/slang/docs/proposals/004-initialization.md

 }
 ```

-### Automatic Synthesis of `IDefaultInitializable` Conformance

-If a `struct` type provides an explicit default constructor, the compiler should automatically add `IDefaultIinitializable` to the conformance list of
-the type, so it can be used for any generic parameters constrained on `IDefaultInitializble`.

 ### Synthesis of constructors for member initialization

 If a type already defines any explicit constructors, do not synthesize any constructors for initializer list call.
 An intializer list expression